 10. Email Marketing

-After you have implemented this, it will work on auto-pilot for you to bring in new leads and as we all know, is one of the most important elements of digital marketing and critical with our ever-changing social media and Google ranking algorithms, as it is the only thing you can completely control.
+After you have implemented this, it will work on auto-pilot for you to bring in new leads, and a critical marketing tool to leverage with our ever-changing social media and Google ranking algorithms, as it is the only thing you can completely control.

 If you want a free platform and have less than 1,000 subscribers, use Mailerlite (I found Mailchimp ridiculously difficult to use and it also doesn’t allow for affiliate links).